talios/clojure-maven-plugin/README.markdown

 By changing your projects <packaging> type to clojure, the plugin will automatically bind itself to the compile, test-compile, and test maven phases.

-Without any further configuration, Maven will compile any clojure namespaces you include in ./src/main/clojure/*.clj and ./src/test/clojure/*.clj.
+Without any additional configuration, the clojure-maven-plugin will compile any namespaces in ./src/main/clojure/*.clj (or .cljc) and ./src/test/clojure/*.clj (or .cljc).

 ### Adding additional source directories